Last Updated on

 Both WordPress and Ghost have built-in support for core blogging features.
 Recently, both the platform had new significant releases.
 WordPress released its Gutenberg featured WordPress 5.0, and Ghost released its second version with a drastically improved editor.

 Since WordPress 5.0 came out, WordPress ditched the WYSIWYG editor.
 The new Gutenberg editor added support for blocks.
 Everything from paragraphs, headings, images are now separate blocks.

 Check our in-depth review on WordPress 5.0 Review: What’s New to learn more about the new Gutenberg experience.

 On the other hand, Ghost uses a more visually appealing editor.
 The significant difference is that Ghost uses Markdown where WordPress uses HTML.
-Both editors have its pros and cons.
+Both editors have their pros and cons.

 But if we judge just the editing experience from only blogging perspective Ghost is better than Gutenberg editor.